fybrik/fybrik/samples/multicluster-argocd/README.md

 kubectl apply -f samples/multicluster-argocd/fybrik-applications/fybrik-kind-kind.yaml
 ```

-Please note that the deployments are automatically synced as defined in the applications.
+Please note that the applications except `fybrik-kind-control` are automatically synced as defined in the applications.
 To view the status of the deployments in Argo CD GUI please press the `Applications` bottom on the right bar in the GUI.
 The deployments should be in `Synced` state.

+To allow changes in the `fybrik-adminconfig` ConfigMap in fybrik deployment auto sync is disabled for the `fybrik-kind-control` application.
+To manually sync the `fybrik-kind-control` application please go to the Argo CD GUI and press `Applications`  bottom on the left bar.
+Then enter the `fybrik-kind-control` application and press the `sync` bottom.

 ## Deploy Fybrik modules